Legal guide for company directors and CEOs in Hungary

 1. What form does the board of directors take?

 Under Hungarian law, the management of limited liability companies, the most common company form in Hungary, is performed by one or more managing directors.
 If more managing directors are appointed, they do not form a board and do not act as a decision-making body; all of them are entitled to manage the company individually.
-However, due to recent court practices, it is now possible to establish a board of directors as a management body of limited liability companies.
+However, due to recent court practices, it is now possible to establish a board of directors in the constitutional document as a management body of limited liability companies.

 In the case of private companies limited by shares, the management is performed either by a chief executive officer as a sole director or a board of directors composed of at least three members.
 The board of directors operates as a decision-making body and passes its resolutions with the simple majority of the votes of its members.
 The board of directors and the supervisory board are two separate and independent organs in the company’s internal structure.